 Bellyful Volunteer and Operations Manager Wendy Thompson, says it is wonderful to see that the last quarter survey results show continuing trust and confidence in Bellyful from both our referrers and the families we support.

 “Most of the opinions we measure have either remained stable or increased slightly since the pilot study.
 The survey is also highlighting some areas for us to concentrate on to enable us to reach more families needing support.”

-Bellyful carried out this follow-up second survey because we want to understand how we have an impact, to see whether there are certain groups we deliver to that we have more impact on, and how we can keep referrers better informed.
+Bellyful has continued to carry out this survey because we want to understand how we have an impact, to see whether there are certain groups we deliver to that we have more impact on, and how we can keep referrers better informed.

-The process this quarter involved an on-line survey conducted on our behalf by Research NZ.
+The process over the last three quarters involved an on-line survey conducted on our behalf by Research NZ.
 Referrers, and families that self-referred, who had indicated they were happy to give feedback, were emailed directly while families that were referred by a health professional, friend or family were contacted first by email or text to gain consent to pass their contact details on, and then if consent was granted, were sent the online survey.
 Results were collected, anonymised and collated by Research NZ.

 We will use this data to help us target families that Bellyful can have the most impact on, to plan future growth both within our existing service, and to new areas and to help focus volunteer recruitment and training.
 Information like this is also very useful for our supporters and funders as we can show them that their financial support is making a difference in the communities we serve.

 If you’d like more information about the research project, email Wendy Thompson on firstname.lastname@example.org